Indian Defence: Other lines

-2...g6
+2.c4 g6

 Grünfeld Defence: 3.Nc3 d5

 Ernst Grünfeld debuted the Grünfeld Defence in 1922.
 Distinguished by the move 3...d5, Grünfeld intended it as an improvement to the King's Indian which was not considered entirely satisfactory at that time.
 The Grünfeld has been adopted by World Champions Smyslov, Fischer, and Kasparov.

 King's Indian Defence: 3.Nc3 Bg7

 The King's Indian Defence is aggressive and somewhat risky, and generally indicates that Black will not be satisfied with a draw.
 Although it was played occasionally as early as the late 19th century, the King's Indian was considered inferior until the 1940s when it was featured in the games of Bronstein, Boleslavsky, and Reshevsky.
 It was Fischer's favoured defence to 1.d4, but its popularity faded in the mid-1970s.
 Kasparov's successes with the defence restored the King's Indian to prominence in the 1980s.

-2...c5
+Other lines

+Often with the goal of avoiding the Grünfeld, White may decline to play 3.Nc3.
+The most common are 3.g3 and 3.Nf3, followed by 3.f3, which appeared in the quarterfinals of the Chess World Cup 2025.
+3.h4 and 3.d5 are also seen.